youmi-zym/youmi-zym.github.io/_posts/2018-10-07-phd_thesis.md

 ---

 Today I can share my final PhD thesis, which I submitted in November 2017.
-It was examined by Prof. Joan Lasenby and Prof. Andrew Zisserman in February 2018.
+It was examined by Dr. Joan Lasenby and Prof. Andrew Zisserman in February 2018.
-This thesis explains my research at the University of Cambridge, under the supervision of Prof Roberto Cipolla with 206 pages, 62 figures, 24 tables and 318 citations.
+This thesis presents the main narrative of my research at the University of Cambridge, under the supervision of Prof Roberto Cipolla.
+It contains 206 pages, 62 figures, 24 tables and 318 citations.
 You can download [the complete .pdf here](/media/papers/alex_kendall_phd_thesis_compressed.pdf).

 {% capture fig_thesis %}